uoe-eng/tabularasa/README.md

 ### Data

-SLD follows the convention of DataTable to expect data as an array of objects.
+`tabularasa` follows the convention of DataTable to expect data as an array of objects.
 These are referred to here as `collections` of `items`.

 ### Schema

-SLD uses a configuration schema to configure the UI, and the presentation of the data.
+`tabularasa` uses a configuration schema to configure the UI, and the presentation of the data.
 Where possible order in the schema will be preserved in the UI.

 It takes the following structure:

 ```
 {
   Collection_Name: {
-    SLDList: {
+    TRList: {
       fields: [
         label: 'Column header label',
         // Property in the data object.
 Can use dot-notation - e.g. 'author.surname' for nested objects.